jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 # 100 Days of Code - Round 2

-## **Status:** Day 38 of 100. **Last Update:** 08 April 2019
+## **Status:** Day 39 of 100. **Last Update:** 09 April 2019

 ___
 **Directories:** | css | four_in_a_row | java | javascript | log | php | python | react | regex | svg | work
 ___

+### **R2D39:** Tuesday 9th April 2019
++ **Notes**

+  + Setting up routing for Twig templating in PHP today.
+Well not quite sadly.
+The routes are not routing.
+And I'm not sure why.
+Looking forward to investigating why.

+  + Finally finished styling my latest 2 projects, Regex Practice and Portfolio Gallery.

++ **Technologies Used** - HTML, CSS, JavaScript, PHP
 ### **R2D38:** Monday 8th April 2019

-+ **Notes**: - Tough day today, Trying to wrap my head around how to combine Twig templates, specifically the difference between Extending and including.
++ **Notes** - Tough day today, Trying to wrap my head around how to combine Twig templates, specifically the difference between Extending and including.
 Applying the techniques to my own files is helping  :)

 + **Technologies Used** - PHP